chhuang-one/sqxclib/doc/schema-builder-macro.md

 };
 ```

-use C macro to define table/column in schema_v1 (dynamic)
+use C macro to define table and column in schema_v1 (dynamic)

 ```c
 #include <sqxclib.h>